CZ-NIC/knot-resolver/doc/user/config-network-server-tls.rst

    See `slides <https://irtf.org/anrw/2019/slides-anrw19-final44.pdf>`_
    or `the article itself <https://dl.acm.org/authorize?N687437>`_.

-DoT and DoH encrypt DNS traffic with Transport Layer Security (TLS) protocol and thus protects DNS traffic from certain types of attacks.
+DoT, DoH and DoQ encrypt DNS traffic with Transport Layer Security (TLS) protocol and thus protects DNS traffic from certain types of attacks.

 You can learn more about DoT and DoH and their implementation in Knot Resolver